swcarpentry/training-course/_submissions/round-09/1/2014-04-29-concept-map-while-loop.md

 &nbsp;

-Here&#8217;s my concept map for a while loop.
-I&#8217;d say this would take about 5 minutes to explain to a novice.
+Here's my concept map for a while loop.
+I'd say this would take about 5 minutes to explain to a novice.

 [<img class="alignnone size-medium wp-image-6820" alt="ConseptMap" src="http://files.software-carpentry.org/training-course/2014/04/ConseptMap-300x139.jpg" width="300" height="139" />][1]